artem32777/artem32777/README.md

 # About me:

 Hey!
 I'am frontend developer with a focus on building apps & websites.<br>
-Experienced in developing applications with Vue, Nuxt, Laravel, WordPress.<br>
+Experienced in developing with Vue, Nuxt, Laravel, WordPress.<br>
 Work for a company that develops software to analyze data from Google Search Console.<br>
 Passionate about exploring the TON ecosystem, blockchain technology, mini apps, bots, smart contracts.<br>